jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    case.

 Value:  The value field, expressed as a contiguous set of characters without interior spaces, or as a quoted string.
-See the the &lt;character-string> format specified in [RFC1035], Section 5.1, but note that the value field contains no length byte and is not limited to 255 characters.
+See the &lt;character-string> format specified in [RFC1035], Section 5.1, but note that the value field contains no length byte and is not limited to 255 characters.